CloudCannon/documentation/_editing/5_front_matter.md

 The available types of data are:

 ### Small text field
-A small field for text
+A small field for text.

 #### Usage
 Have a small amount of text on a variable.